-Most commonly used in horse racing betting, an antepost bet – also written as ante-post or ante post – is placed before the betting market has opened for a particular event.
+Most commonly used in horse racing betting and F1 betting, an antepost bet – also written as ante-post or ante post – is placed before the betting market has opened for a particular event.

 If you held a Chiefs (-9) ticket, the Cowboys’ meaningless touchdown was a bad beat, i.e., a lost bet that appeared to be a guaranteed winner.